-Stone Ground Flour is considered by many people to be more nutritious than other flours.
+Stone ground flour is considered by many people to be more nutritious and wholesom than other flours.

 In stone-grinding, the wheat is ground slowly between two stones.
 All other commercial flours, however, are ground with high-speed steel rollers.
 The heat generated by these steel rollers strips destroys many of the vitamins and enzymes in the wheat.
 The stones do not generate this heat, preserving the vitamins.